ABOUT THE PROJECT

 ABOUT THE ARTISTS

 Fiona Chinkan is a New York City based artist.
 She graduated Cum Laude in 2007 from the University of Hartford Art School with a BFA with concentration in Visual Communication Design and minors in Photography and Art History.
-She moved to New York City post graduation to pursue a career in graphic design.
-She works as a digital art director in the fashion industry with clients such as Kate Spade, Coach, Kenneth Cole and Victoria’s Secret for 10 years before deciding to pursue art full-time.
+She moved to New York City post graduation to pursue a career in graphic design and worked as a digital art director in the fashion industry with clients such as Kate Spade, Coach, Kenneth Cole and Victoria’s Secret for 10 years before deciding to pursue art full-time.

 Fiona began her signature style of drawings in 2001, as a way to accompany the graffiti lettering she was exploring at the time.
 Over the years, she has developed the lines and forms as a means of expressing herself and interpreting the world around her.

 Most recently, she has shown at the Pleiades Gallery in New York City as part of the group show “Small Works” and at Clouds Art + Coffee in Tokyo as a part of the group show "The New Yorker's Show".

 Fiona creates out of her Brooklyn-based studio.
 You can see more of her work at: www.fionac.nyc and follow her for daily drawings on instagram @fionac.nyc